- Who We Are

 Alice joined Refugees International in May 2010 as the Climate Displacement Program Manager.
 Alice previously worked as a staff attorney in the international program at Earthjustice (formerly the Sierra Club Legal Defense Fund) where she implemented programs designed to defend and seek redress for communities from the impacts of pollution and climate change.
 Prior to working for Earthjustice, Alice served as Deputy Director of the American Bar Association’s Asia Law Initiative where she was responsible for overall management and implementation of ABA's technical legal assistance programs in Cambodia, China, Indonesia, Mongolia, Philippines, Thailand, and Vietnam.
 She has also worked in Uzbekistan and Bosnia on issues related to environmental good governance and public participation in environmental decision-making.
 She began her career in the litigation practice groups at Dewey Ballantine and Arnold & Porter.
 Alice has a law degree from the University of Wisconsin Law School and a Bachelor’s degree in History from Princeton University.

-Mark joined Refugees International in December 2011 as Advocate for the Horn of Africa.
-Since then, he has led field assessments to Somalia, Kenya, Ethiopia, South Sudan, and the Central African Republic, as well as conducted research in Burkina Faso and Niger.
-Mark has testified before the US Congress Tom Lantos Human Rights Commission and been a guest on BBC/PRI’s The World and CBC’s As It Happens, among other news programs.
+Mark joined Refugees International (RI) in December 2011.
+Since then, he has led field assessments to Somalia, Kenya, Ethiopia, South Sudan, and the Central African Republic, as well as conducted research in Burkina Faso, Niger, and Senegal.
+Mark has testified before the US Congress Tom Lantos Human Rights Commission and been a guest on NPR, PBS, BBC, Al Jazeera, and CBC.
 Prior to joining RI, Mark was a Stimson Center Congressional Fellow, based in the office of Senator Richard Lugar.
 He has worked in the Democratic Republic of Congo as a field officer with Merlin, a medical relief organization, and as a food security consultant for Oxfam.
 Additionally, he was a program associate at the National Democratic Institute for International Affairs and a senior program associate at the Unitarian Universalist United Nations Office.
 Mark earned a Master of Science in Foreign Service degree from Georgetown University and was a teaching assistant to former Secretary of State Madeleine Albright.
 He grew up in Ottawa, Canada.